Kaisika Ekadashi 2025: Date, Rituals, and South Indian Temple Traditions That Inspire Devotion

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-When is Kaisika Ekadashi 2025 observed?
+When is Kaisika Ekadashi in 2025?

-What values are emphasized on Kaisika Ekadashi?
+What rituals are commonly observed on Kaisika Ekadashi?